 Legacy has purchased, and expects to continue to purchase, mature properties in the Permian Basin in Western Texas that generate stable volumes of oil and natural gas with low rates of decline.
 Legacy focuses on the exploitation of proved developed reserves, instead of the more risky exploration of undeveloped reserves and has hedged over 60% of production volumes expected over the next five years.
 We purchased \$4.5 million of LP Interests in Legacy on March 6, 2006.
+Legacy completed the initial public offering of its LP Interests on January 11, 2007.
+Our LP Interests have been registered for re-sale and will be freely transferable on March 28, 2007.
 Legacy's principal office is located at 303 West Wall, Suite 1500, Midland, TX 79701.